 Henry Fonda makes a rare excursion into villainy in Sergio Leone’s Once Upon A Time In The West.

-The man who became a Western film icon as Marshal Wyatt Earp in John Ford’s masterpiece My Darling Clementine is cast as a cold-eyed killer targeting Claudia Cardinale, a widow locked in battle with the railroad over water rights.
+The man who became a Western film icon as Marshal Wyatt Earp in John Ford’s masterpiece My Darling Clementine is cast as a cold-eyed killer called Frank who is targeting Jill McBain (Claudia Cardinale), a widow locked in battle with the railroad over water rights.

 Leone’s follow-up to his Dollars trilogy, co-scripted with Italian greats Dario Argento and Bernardo Bertolucci, is built around a complex series of references to classic Westerns –High Noon (1952), Shane (1953) and The Searchers (1956) in the first 15 minutes alone – all of which are couched in Leone’s bravura, operatic style.